kutu-dev/destiny-hub/README.md

 # Destiny Hub
-> A minimalist static website with the most important websites for Destiny 2.
+> A minimalist static website with links to useful websites for Destiny 2.

 ![Destiny Hub logo](./images/web-logos/icon.svg)